71 Lime Street,

 In 1920 the City Picture House was renamed the Futurist Cinema, a name the closed and derelict building still bears.

-In May 1954 Twentieth Century Fox took over the cinema as their Cinemascope venue in the city and it was equipped with a large screen, re-opening on 20th May 1954 with Tyrone Power in “King of the Khyber Rifles”.
-In 1955, Twentieth Century Fox took over the adjacant Scala Cinema, and also equipped that with Cinemascope.
+In May 1954 it was equipped with CinemaScope by the then operator Levy Circuit and it was equipped with a large screen, re-opening on 20th May 1954 with Tyrone Power in “King of the Khyber Rifles”.
+In 1955 the Levy Circuit, operators of the adjacant Scala Cinema, also equipped that with CinemaScope.

 Later, in 1960, the Futurist Cinema was acquired by ABC and was equipped with 70mm/Todd-AO re-opening on 10th July 1960 with Gordon Macrea in “Oklahoma” which ran for 20 weeks.
 It became ABC’s roadhouse cinema for extended runs of features such as “Earthquake”.